envoyproxy/examples/websocket/example.rst

 This example walks through some of the ways that Envoy can be configured to proxy WebSockets.

-It demonstrates terminating a WebSocket connection with and without ``TLS``, and provides some basic examples of proxying to encrypted and non-encrypted upstream sockets.
+It demonstrates terminating a WebSocket connection with and without TLS, and provides some basic examples of proxying to encrypted and non-encrypted upstream sockets.

 .. warning::